-Shuttling between the endless food trends, we seem more confused now than ever.
+Shuttling between endless food trends, we seem more confused now than ever.
 Whether it is the quantity of the food, quality of nutrition or simply taking in all nutrients capably- the debate is an eternal one on which to take – carbohydrate vs. protein vs. fat.
 Although, time and again it has been said that no single change alone can make a big difference and that weight loss is a process that happens with combined efforts of diet and lifestyle re-arrangement, we take a look at the most important part of a diet and their influence on weight.
 Let us compare carbohydrates vs. protein vs. fat.

 Carbohydrates: The primary source of energy.

 When you discuss carbs and their effect on the body, you should understand the carb vs protein issue.
 The carbs act as a direct source of fuel for the brain.
 And in absence of carbs, the next macronutrient to be converted into glucose is protein and that is how the protein stores of the body are used.
-However, in case of efficient amount of carb consumption, it spares nutrients like proteins for other important body functions and serves as the primary source of energy.
+However, in the efficient amount of carb consumption, it spares nutrients like proteins for other important body functions and serves as the primary source of energy.

-In the debate of carbohydrates vs. protein vs fat, this is one of the most misread nutrient and shamed for almost everything wrong that can happen to your body.
+In the debate of carbohydrates vs. protein vs fat, this is one of the most misread nutrients and shamed for almost everything wrong that can happen to your body.
 However, fat is not entirely bad and is actually necessary since without it the diet is incomplete and important functions may not happen as efficiently.

 There are different kinds of fat such as lipids and fatty acids with different functions, each.
-Fat is not only a source of energy but also performs important functions like cell activites and structure modification, protection of vital organs, giver longer satiety, regulates hormonal balance, maintains body temperature and serves as a base for fat soluble vitamins to be absorbed.
+Fat is not only a source of energy but also performs important functions like cell activities and structure modification, protection of vital organs, gives longer satiety, regulates hormonal balance, maintains body temperature and serves as a base for fat soluble vitamins to be absorbed.

 For most people, it is safe to adjust carbs, protein and fat to optimize the diet for weight loss.
 You can try and adjust the macronutrient distribution to see what combination works best for you.
 Here is the standard RDA for the 3 macros as given: